imoldfella/shop/packages/dgos/src/dglib/db/log/readme.md

 the log writer writes in order, it sleeps if all records are written up to the first uncommitted entry or tail.

+when we end there will be pages in the buffer pool, these are seen only in the raw bytes though, we don't make a typescript friend one because bytes are easier to share.

+// with variable page sizes, we might need the headers to be in a consistent spot?
+//

+// when a checkpoint begins, we will trim the older file (opfs delete?)
+// when the checkpoint ends,  we will write a master record indicating it ended correctly.

+// If there is a crash